RPSIOErick/RPSIOErick/README.md

 ## <div align='center'> Hey!
 Welcome to my GitHub 👋 </div>

 Hello!
 I’m currently studying in Fatec Zona Leste and I'm a CIO Intern at IBM.
 My last big project was <a href="https://github.com/RPSIOErick/PrepTEC-FETEPS"> PrepTEC</a>.
-It was presented on FETEPS, on IBM and it has an published article on EnGeTec.
+It was presented on FETEPS, on IBM and it has a published article on EnGeTec.

 <br>